 14th Street - FT/PT

 Love fashion?
 Why not apply today!
 Your local Buffalo Exchange is always accepting applications for entry-level Buyer positions.
 Looking for cheerful, dependable & energetic quick learners with knowledge of fabrics, styles, current retail trends and eras.
 Challenging, fun, fast-paced retail environment.
 As an employee, you'll receive on-the-job training in recycling fashion.
 No prior experience necessary.
-Must be able to work 3 days a week, including at least one weekend day (Friday, Saturday or Sunday).
+Part-time employees must be able to work 3 days a week, including at least one weekend day.
 This is not your regular retail job!

 VINTAGE VIBE AT IT'S FINEST